waggle-sensor/plugin-cloud-cover/ecr-meta/ecr-science-description.md

    '-threshold': Cloud pixel determination threshold (0-1) (default = 0.9)

 # Ontology:
-The code publishes measurements with toptic ‘env.cloud.cover’
+The code publishes measurements with toptic ‘env.coverage.cloud’

 # Inference from Sage codes
 To query the output from the plugin, you can do with python library 'sage_data_client':